kabasakalis/springify/README.md

 * _Extensions of `ResourceSupport`_ for separation of concerns between the domain model and the JSON marshalled response to   avoid littering the model with JSON related annotations like `@JsonIgnore`  or methods that exist solely for the purpose of returning extra data in addition to model properties.
 * _Custom Resource Assemblers_  for the purpose of customizing/extending the response links without littering the controllers.
 * _Domain level exceptions_ (`EntityNotFoundException`, `AssociationNotFoundException`) to enrich the exception responses with additional information using domain-specific semantics.
 * _Custom Exception to `HttpStatus` code mappings_ .
-Reasonable defaults are used for all generic exceptions with the ability to override them or provide additional mappings for domain-specific extensions.
+Reasonable defaults are used for all generic exceptions with the ability to override them or provide additional mappings for domain-specific exceptions.
 * _Global exception handling with [Aspect Oriented Programming](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#aop)_ using `@ControllerAdvice` annotation.
 * Authentication with [JWT token.](https://jwt.io/)
 * Simple Role base authorization.